Exclusive AWS ECS Pricing and Container Optimization Guide

 AWS ECS Pricing: Fargate vs EC2 Launch Type

 There are two models for AWS ECS pricing (and one more customized use case).
-The AWS Fargate launch Type is the simplest; you’re charged per second (with a one-minute minimum) for each vCPU and GB of memory your container requests, starting when your container image is pulled through to the second it shuts down.
+The AWS Fargate pricing launch Type is the simplest; you’re charged per second (with a one-minute minimum) for each vCPU and GB of memory your container requests, starting when your container image is pulled through to the second it shuts down.
 Be aware that you currently can’t use the Fargate launch option with Windows containers.

 You can also choose the AWS EC2 launch type, which will be familiar to many AWS users.
 Under this model, you pay for the AWS EC2 instances and attached EBS volumes that you select to run your containers.
 You can get bigger discounts with this model, but because instances are a fixed size, you have to be relatively certain about the requirements of your containers and avoid choosing an EC2 instance that’s too large or small.